This is the Royal Horticultural Society symbol for the Award of Garden Merit ‘AGM’. This award indicates that the plant is recommended by the RHS.

 - It must not be particularly susceptible to any pest or disease

-- It must not be subject to an unreasonable degree of reversion in its vegetative or floral characteristics
+- It must not be subject to an unreasonable degree of reversion in its vegetative or floral characteristics.

 Though growing conditions and plant types may vary, the purpose of the award is always the same to highlight the best plants available to the home gardener.
-Plants of all kinds can be considered for the AGM, including fruit and vegetables but excluding non native Orchids

 No limit has been placed on the number of plants that may hold the award at any one time.
 In groups that include many cultivars, standards have to be set especially high if the AGM is to offer helpful guidance to the gardener.
 The award can be removed.